 Emergency services in Congo are also not in great shape right now.
 There is no direct number to reach an ambulance.
 In case of a medical emergency, expats should call a taxi as it is the ideal transportation to the nearest hospital.
 We also advise you to save all contact details for air evacuation.
 Pharmacies in the Democratic Republic of the Congo

 There are a lot of pharmacies available across the country.
 Most of them are based in major cities like Kinshasa.
 There are other smaller pharmacies too elsewhere, but they may lack well-stocked drugs.
 It is another reason why we advise expats to bring their stock of medicines.
-Most medicines in Congo are out of date, is a counterfeit or heat damaged.
+Most medicines in Congo are out of date, is counterfeit or heat-damaged.
 You may also want to consider getting certain vaccinations beforehand to evade diseases that are plaguing the country.